RDCN-Community-Developers/RhythmToolkit/README.md

 ### Reading and Writing

 You can directly import and export files using file paths.
 The default read/write settings will be used.
-Exporting does not package the level as a level pack.
+Exporting does not package the level as a `.rdzip` file.

 ```cs
 using RhythmBase.RhythmDoctor.Components;